spreadthesource/wooki/README.md

 * Go to the repository directory
 * Run “mvn jetty:run”
 * Open your browser to http://localhost:8080/wooki

-### Running Wooki using the WAR packaged version

-Requirements:

-* A web application server like Tomcat or Jetty

-Steps:

-* Download the latest WAR on http://static.spreadthesource.com/wooki-0.1.war
-* Copy the downloaded WAR to “webserver_homedir/webapps”
-* Start or restart your server

 ## More Informations & contacts